 Takeda Castle Ruins - Hyogo, Japan

-I originally planned to hike one of the trails behind the trail station to Takeda Castle Ruins (竹田城跡), but both were closed for winter.
-The only way up was the winding mountain road.
-After confirming at the visitor centre that the castle was open, I started the climb.
+I originally planned to hike one of the trails behind Takeda Station up to the Takeda Castle Ruins (竹田城跡), but both were closed for winter.
+My only option was to take the winding mountain road instead.
+After confirming at the visitor centre that the castle was open, I began the climb.

 Route Overview